-If you are in this situation: This is what you can do: You can ask us to make an exception.
+If you are in this situation: This is what you can do: Do you need a drug that isn't on our You can ask us to make an exception.
 (This Drug List or need us to waive a rule or is a type of coverage decision.) restriction on a drug we cover?
 Start with Section 6.2 of this chapter.

 If you are in this situation: This is what you can do: Do you want us to cover a drug on our You can ask us for a coverage decision.
 Drug List and you believe you meet any plan rules or restrictions (such as getting approval in advance) for the drug you need?
 Skip ahead to Section 6.4 of this chapter.
-Do you want to ask us to pay you back for a drug you have already received type of coverage decision.) and paid for?
-Skip ahead to Section 6.4 of this chapter.
+Do you want to ask us to pay you back You can ask us to pay you back.
+(This is a for a drug you have already received and paid for? type of coverage decision.) and paid for: Skip ahead to Section 6.4 of this chapter.
 Have we already told you that we will You can make an appeal.
 (This means you not cover or pay for a drug in the way are asking us to reconsider.) that you want it to be covered or paid for?
 Skip ahead to Section 6.5 of this chapter.